PO Box 3516

 Assistant Program Directors: Rissa Przekop and John Colon

 Family of Kingston, 31 Albany Avenue, Kingston

 Family of New Paltz, 51 North Chestnut St., New Paltz

 Family of Ellenville, 221 Canal St., Ellenville

 Program Hours: 9:00am to 5:00 pm, Monday through Friday.
-Program supervisory staff are available 24 hours a day through the county-wide hotline.
+Program supervisory staff are available 24 hours a day through the county-wide hotline and textline.

-ANCILLARY SERVICES: Crisis intervention and prevention; assistance with short and long-term housing; information and referral, and when necessary advocacy to assist individuals to access entitlements, mental health and drug/alcohol treatment, or vocational and employment assistance services; job preparedness and one on one life skills training; limited transportation assistance; individual counseling; community education and training on issues of homelessness; assistance with immigration issues; translations; and other legal services.
+ANCILLARY SERVICES: Crisis intervention and prevention; assistance with short and long- term housing; information and referral, and when necessary advocacy to assist individuals to access entitlements, mental health and drug/alcohol treatment, and vocational and employment assistance services; job preparedness and one on one life skills training; limited transportation assistance; individual counseling; community education and training on issues of homelessness; assistance with immigration issues; translations; and other legal services.

-The agency has also enrolled in the two major DSRIP efforts for the Hudson Valley, namely one established under the leadership of the Albany Medical Center and the second under the leadership of Westchester Medical Center and Montefiore Hospital.
-It is expected that we will provide care coordination and other services to more effectively respond to the needs of at-risk clients in a more planned and fiscally effective manner.
+The agency continues to participate in the two major DSRIP efforts for the Hudson Valley, namely one established under the leadership of Montefiore Hospital, and the second under the leadership of Westchester Medical Center.

-The program is intending to station a case manager in Woodstock and in New Paltz to better address the needs of the residents of those communities.
-They will work out of Family’s walk in centers and be able to provide localized service to respond to the lack of transportation available in the county.
+The program has stationed case managers in Ellenville and in New Paltz, in addition to Kingston, to better address the needs of the residents of those communities.
+They work out of Family’s walk-in centers and are able to provide localized service to respond to the lack of transportation available in the county.

 The program strives to maintain Family of Woodstock’s philosophy amidst funding pressures.
 We believe that we are “people helping people help themselves”.